luizpvas/explicit/README.md

 [:one_of, { email: :string }, { phone_number: :string }]
 ```

-Attempts to validate the value against each spec in order stopping at the first
+Attempts to validate against each spec in order stopping at the first spec that
-spec that successfully matches the value.
-If none of the specs match, an error
+successfully matches the value.
+If none of the specs match, an error is
-is returned.
+returned.

 ### Record